kiwicom/orbit/packages/orbit-components/src/Switch/README.md

 # Switch

-To implement Switch component into your project you'll need to add the import:
+To implement the Switch component into your project you'll need to add the import:

 ```jsx
 import Switch from "@kiwicom/orbit-components/lib/Switch";
 ```

-After adding import into your project you can use it simply like:
+After adding import to your project you can use it simply like:

 ```jsx
 <Switch checked={isChecked} onChange={handleOnChange} />